-What is Aszú?
+What is the Aszú method?

-Puttonyos and the Tokaji sweetness measure
+Puttonyos and the Tokaji sweetness scale

 In 2013, Tokaj regulations changed significantly, removing the ‘three’ and ‘four’ Puttonyos categories.

-Matching Tokaji with food
+Matching Tokaji Aszú with food

-‘Five’ Puttonyos wines are about the interplay of sweetness and refreshing crispness, which means they can match pâté, Asian dishes and lighter cheeses brilliantly, as well as fruit-based desserts like apple crumble, poached pears or fruit tart go well with this style too.
+Five Puttonyos Tokaji is mostly about the interplay between sweetness and refreshing crispness, which means they are well-matched to pâté and light cheeses.
+Fruit-based desserts like apple crumble, poached pears or fruit tart go well with this style too.

 Recent rule changes have brought the minimum ageing period for Tokaji Aszú down to two years in total, with at least 18 months in barrel, though individual producers may choose to age for longer.